 Book Reviews & Essays

-Though we accept submissions through Scholastica, we strongly prefer to receive submissions and queries through email.
-Please email your submission or query to the Volume 102 Senior Book Reviews and Essays Editor, Easha Anand, at firstname.lastname@example.org.
+E-mail: Please e-mail your submission to the Volume 102 Senior Book Reviews and Essays Editor, Easha Anand, at email@example.com.

-If you choose to submit through Scholastica, please clearly mark your submission as a Book Review, Essay, or Review Essay (as appropriate).
+Scholastica: To ensure that your submission is reviewed by the appropriate departments, please clearly mark your submission as a Book Review, Essay, or Review Essay (as appropriate).
 We recommend prefacing your title with the appropriate term, for example, "ESSAY: [Your Title: Your Subtitle]."
-Following this convention will aid in your submission being routed more quickly to our department.

 If online submission is not possible, paper submissions that conform to the submission guidelines below may be mailed to the following address: